 * Please be kindly noted that our services and products can only be used for research to organizations or companies and not intended for any clinical or individuals.

 As a leading service provider in drug discovery and development, BOC Sciences is fully qualified and committed to providing one-stop PROTAC® development services, which has become a promising strategy in the field of small molecular drug discovery.
-With a comprehensive and advanced platform, we provides peptide Ligand Design for E3 Ligase to customers around the world to meet new drug discovery goals.
+With a comprehensive and advanced platform, we provide peptide Ligand Design for E3 Ligase to customers around the world to meet new drug discovery goals.

 The Ubiquitin-proteasome system (UPS) is the main signal pathway to regulate intracellular protein levels.
 E3 ubiquitin ligase is a substrate-specific member of UPS and represents an attractive protein target for drug development.
 E3 ligases are becoming increasingly important as expected targets for small molecule regulation, proving their role in cancer and other diseases.
 So far, the number of effective compounds targeting E3 ligase is still very small, and its reasonable design constitutes a challenging task.
 Related studies reported the design of phosphorylated peptide Protacs.
 The researchers designed two phosphorylated peptides Protacs, to couple the tyrosine phosphorylation sequence of nerve growth factor receptor TrkA (tropomyosin receptor kinase A) or neuromodulin receptor ErbB3 (polycythemia oncogene B3) with the peptide ligand of E3 ubiquitin ligase Von Hippel Lindau.
 These two phosphorylated peptides Protacs peptides recruit fibroblast growth factor receptor substrate 2 α or survival-promoting phosphatidylinositol-3 kinase, which are neurotrophic signal effectors, respectively, and are ubiquitinated and degraded by E3 ubiquitin ligase VHL.
 The researchers demonstrated the ability of these two phosphorylated peptides Protacs to inhibit the short-term and long-term effects of their respective activated receptor tyrosine kinase pathways in vitro and in vivo.